-There are lots of Stone Age sites along the Garden Route, and stone tools and rock art have been discovered in many places.
+There are lots of prehistoric sites along South Africa’s Garden Route, and stone tools and rock art have been discovered in many places.
 But one of the first sites to be excavated was the cave of Cape St Blaize in Mossel Bay, located beneath the town’s 19th century lighthouse.

-The first excavations, in 1888, found artefacts going back 80,000 years, which would put occupation of the cave in the Middle Stone Age.
+The first excavations at Cape St Blaize, in 1888, found artefacts going back 80,000 years.
+This would put occupation of the cave in the Middle Stone Age.
 However, more recent discoveries suggest that the cave was inhabited by the San (or Khoekhoek) people around 800,000 years ago.
 This would suggest that the Mossel Bay area was home to the very first people from whom we are all descended.

 Today the cave is open to visitors, with a specially constructed walkway.
 Information boards tell the story of the site.
 And it has spectacular sea views!

 Cape St Blaize Lighthouse